playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ```

 > Keep in mind that this should NOT be used to host your Slack application when you're ready to publish.
 > This should only be used during development process.
-In order to see how to deploy, you'll want to checkout [the section on doing so using Heroku](#deployment)
+In order to see how to deploy, you'll want to check out [the section on doing so using Heroku](#deployment).

-After doing so, you should be given an `ngrok.io` subdomain to map to your local IP address with a message like the following:
+After doing so, you should be given an `ngrok.io` subdomain to map to your local IP address with a message like this:

 ```
 Forwarding https://9fca9f3e.ngrok.io -> http://localhost:3000